aleixop/clean_amplicon_datasets/README.md

 conda activate clean_amplicon_datasets
 ```

 And run this code from the root of the project (where the `Snakefile` is located).
-You must write the number of threads you want to use:
+You can write the number of threads you want to use with `--cores`:

 ```
 snakemake --cores <threads>